How To Prevent Pay-Per-Click Fraud On Your Website Advertising

 What is Click Fraud?

-The best way to describe click fraud is the use of illegal activities to inflate the number of clicks a PPC advertisement receives.
+The best way to describe click fraud is to use illegal activities to inflate the number of clicks a PPC advertisement receives.
 This type of fraud is different from other scams, like identity theft or recruitment fraud.
 At least when your data is concerned, using an identity monitoring service can help mitigate the risk associated with criminals stealing your details.
 But with PPC fraud, a click farm half a world away could be causing you thousands in ad expenses without you ever knowing about it.

 3 Signs That You’re a Victim of Click Fraud.